- Location: Maryland

 This permit is intended for those applicants who have never held any type of driver license before.

-- Age requirement: 15 years and 9 months.
+- Age requirement: 15 years and 9 months old.

-- Must be held for a minimum of nine months.
+- Must be held for a minimum of 9 months.

-- If under 18 years of age, a parent of guardian must co-sign the application.
+- If under 18 years old, a parent of guardian must co-sign the application.

 Type Two Permit